This article was co-authored by Christian Mouysset, co-founder of Tenzo.

 15. Maeko

 According to its website, Maeko was created with a singular purpose: to help the world achieve zero food waste.
 The Malaysian brand sells composters to hotels, grocery stores, hospitals and other institutions.
-Their industrial composters turn organic waste into usable compost so that it doesn’t have to go into landfills.
+Their industrial composters turn organic waste into usable compost so that it doesn’t go into landfills.

 16. TotalCtrl